 - Adjusting to illness and role changes

 “My name is Caitlyn Graves and I am a social worker at Northwest Medical Specialties.
 I work at our Tacoma, Federal Way, and Gig Harbor Clinics.
 Not only do I get to serve our patients and their families, I am apart of some of our awesome committees like CPAN, Compassionate Care Committee, and Cancer Support Community.

 Through my job and our committees I am able to advocate for and help the amazing and strong patients we serve.
 I get to support patients and their families through times of hardship and hopefully ease some of their journey along the way.
 It is truly an amazing opportunity to serve this community.”

-“My name is Abra Kelson, I am a social worker and social work supervisor at NWMS working out of the Puyallup and Bonney Lake clinics.
+“My name is Abra Kelson, I am a Licensed Independent Clinical Social Worker and certified as an Oncology Social Worker.
+I serve NWMS as the support service supervisor.
 I am also a leader of the NWMS’ advocacy chapter CPAN and work as the program director for NWMS’ Cancer Support Community, organizing supportive programs for anyone affected by cancer in the community.

-I love being a social worker at NWMS because I have the incredible opportunity to work with people who are often facing the most challenging time in their life, but what also can be the most real and meaningful.
-I truly consider it an honor to bare witness to all of these experiences and walk along side patients and their families offering support and assistance throughout their journey.”
+As a social worker at NWMS, I have the incredible opportunity to work with people who are often going through the most challenging time in their life, but what also can be the most real and meaningful.
+I truly consider it an honor to bear witness to all of these experiences and walk alongside patients and their families offering support and assistance throughout their journey.”